Seven debutants, new captain: Black Ferns name first squad of the year

 With Rugby World Cup 2021 (played in 2022) fast approaching, Smith said the Pacific Four Series is also about developing the Black Ferns game.

 "We've been looking at videos and doing a lot of education around what type of game we want to play.
-There is potentially a bit of an experimental tinge to it but we know we have some catching up to do and now is the time to do it," said Smith.
+There is potentially a bit of an experimental tinge to it but we know we have some catching up to do and now is the time to do it."

 Joanah Ngan-Woo, Luka Connor and Tanya Kalounivale have all recently left behind their day jobs and signed professional contracts for the remainder of 2022.